Representation of I(1) and I(2) autoregressive Hilbertian processes: Introduction

-We structure the remainder of the paper as follows. \hyperref[ssetup]{Section \ref*{ssetup}} sets the scene with notation, definitions and some essential mathematics. \hyperref[spole]{Section \ref*{spole}} contains our results providing necessary and sufficient conditions for poles of order one or two in the inverse of a holomorphic index-zero Fredholm operator pencil. \hyperref[srepresentation]{Section \ref*{srepresentation}} presents our extension of the Granger-Johansen I(1) and I(2) representation theorems to a Hilbert space context.
+We structure the remainder of the paper as follows.
+Section \ref{ssetup} sets the scene with notation and essential mathematics.
+Our results on I(1) and I(2) processes are contained in Sections \ref{sI1} and \ref{sI2} respectively.
+We provide a brief discussion of directions for future research in Section \ref{sconc}.
+Appendix \ref{aftapx} contains background material on the spectral properties of operator-valued functions, including a statement of the analytic Fredholm theorem, which is a key input to our results.
+The proofs of our results are collected in Appendix \ref{appx}.